 Routes are used for determining where to send (or route) network traffic.
-The Web Security appliance needs to route the following kinds of traffic:
+The Web Security appliance routes the following kinds of traffic:

-- Data traffic.
-Traffic the Web Proxy processes from end users browsing the web. - Management traffic.
+• Data traffic.
+Traffic the Web Proxy processes from end users browsing the web.

+Management traffic.
 Traffic created by managing the appliance through the web interface and traffic the appliance creates for management services, such as AsyncOS upgrades, component updates, DNS, authentication, and more.

-By default, both kinds of traffic use the routes defined for all configured network interfaces.
-However, you can choose to split the routes ("split routing") so that the M1 interface is only used for management traffic.
-When you enable split routing, data traffic only uses the routes configured for the data interfaces (P1 and P2, if configured), and management traffic uses the routes configured for all configured network interfaces.
+By default, both types of traffic use the routes defined for all configured network interfaces.
+However, you can choose to split the routing, so that management traffic uses a management routing table and data traffic uses a data routing table.
+Both types of traffic split are split as follows: